Cursor Auto Routes a Hard Task to a Weak Model

 You hand Composer a non-trivial task: refactor an auth flow, propagate a type change across 30 files, design a migration.
-With the model picker set to “Auto”, you get back a shallow patch that fixes two files, misses the rest, and confidently declares the work done.
+The model picker is set to Auto, and you get back a shallow patch that edits two files, misses the rest, and confidently declares the work done.
 Switch to Sonnet 4.6 or Opus 4.7 manually and the same prompt produces a thorough multi-file change set.
-Auto is optimizing for cost and latency on signals it can see (prompt length, file count, keywords) — it cannot see your intent.
-The fix is partly configuration, partly prompt hygiene, and partly knowing when not to use Auto at all.

 Common causes